Governance Without the Monolith

 Governance should be able to tell the difference between a BB gun and a missile launch.

-And indiscriminate governance gets VERY expensive.
+And indiscriminate governance gets very expensive.

 The Governance Data Problem